What is osteopathy?

 general aches and pains

-pelvic pain & dysfunctions (ie incontinence)
+pelvic floor dysfunctions (ie incontinence)

-muscle tensions & imbalances (post-natal exercise plans)
+muscle tensions & imbalances

 What education does Shauna have?

-After completing a bachelor of science in athletic therapy, Shauna completed a six year program at the Canadian College of Osteopathy in Toronto.
+After completing a BSc. in athletic therapy, Shauna completed a six year program at the Canadian College of Osteopathy in Toronto.
 This program meets the standards for safety, skill and knowledge established by the World Health Organization and is recognized by the Ontario Association of Osteopathic Manual Practitioners.
 After completing five years of study, Shauna researched and wrote a paper on the effects of osteopathic treatment on the pelvic floor and diaphragm, on functional breathing capacity.

 Is osteopathy covered by private insurance?

 Yes.
 Most insurance policies cover osteopathic manual practice.
 It is recommended that you check your insurance policy to verify your specific coverage.
 In most cases, you do not need a physician referral for insurance coverage.
 Just call and book your first appointment!

 Is osteopathy safe?